 Vanguard ESG US Stock is a top-rated ESG for sustainable investing that has been around since 2018.
 Focus is broad, with its portfolio containing more than 1, 500 different companies under the Vanguard (US) umbrella.

 It’s one of the largest (by-company) investments on this list.
-Even if you don’t recognize the Vanguard name, you’ll know the majority of company names that make up the 1, 500 list – including familiar ones like Comcast.
-If you want your investment to be a very broad one through several industries, then Vanguard is always a strong option.
+Even if you don’t recognize the Vanguard name, you’ll know most company names that make up the 1,500 list – including familiar ones like Comcast.
+If you want your investment to be very broad through several industries, Vanguard is always a strong option.

 Oil and gas companies are excluded, which increases its rating as an environmentally friendly investment.
 Traditional sin stocks (like alcohol and tobacco, adult entertainment, and the gambling industry) are all guaranteed to be excluded from the group.

-Vanguard is one of the best ESG ETFs you can choose.
+Vanguard provides some of the best ESG funds you can choose from.
 Their performance has stayed steady since their first launch in 2018.

 See Related: Awesome Impact Investing Examples